Facilitators

 • Full-time registered RIT undergraduate student

-*Note for Grad Students: Graduate students interested in applying for the Staff role must already have earned a master’s degree by start of the semester.
-Students in 4+1 graduate programs are eligible to apply for the Peer role.
+*Note for Grad Students: Graduate students interested in applying for the Staff/Faculty role must have already earned a master’s degree by the start of the semester.
+Students in their final year of BS/MS combined programs are eligible to apply for the Peer role.

 Staff/Faculty/Alumni Facilitator